Citation, DOI, disclosures and article data

 Tuberculous meningitis is caused by Mycobacterium tuberculosis.
-The infection spreads haematogeneously from a distant focal point, usually pulmonary tuberculosis and lodges immediately deep to the pia forming Rich foci.
+The infection spreads hematogenously from a distant focal point, usually pulmonary tuberculosis and lodges immediately deep to the pia forming Rich foci.
 These can rupture into the subarachnoid space, forming an exudate.
-This purulent material is primarily located in vicinity of basal cisterns: inferomedial surface of frontal lobe, anteromedial surface of temporal lobes, superior cerebellum and floor of the fourth ventricle.
+This purulent material is primarily located in the vicinity of basal cisterns: inferomedial surface of frontal lobe, anteromedial surface of temporal lobes, superior cerebellum and floor of the fourth ventricle.

 From here, infection spreads to interpeduncular cisterns, around optic chiasm and to pontomesencephalic, ambient and suprasellar cisterns.
 Although the exudate can reach the Sylvian fissures it uncommonly extends over the cerebral convexities 3.